Iraq War: Effects of the surge on security

 By March 2008, violence in Iraq was reportedly curtailed by 40–80%, according to a Pentagon report.
 Independent reports raised questions about those assessments.
 An Iraqi military spokesman claimed that civilian deaths since the start of the troop surge plan were 265 in Baghdad, down from 1,440 in the four previous weeks.
 The New York Times counted more than 450 Iraqi civilians killed during the same 28‑day period, based on initial daily reports from Iraqi Interior Ministry and hospital officials.

-US soldiers take cover during a firefight with insurgents in the Al Doura section of Baghdad, 7 March 2007.

 Historically, the daily counts tallied by The New York Times underestimated the total death toll by 50% or more when compared to studies by the UN, which rely upon figures from the Iraqi Health Ministry and morgue figures.

 The rate of US combat deaths in Baghdad nearly doubled to 3.14 per day in the first seven weeks of the "surge" in security activity, compared to the previous period.
 Across the rest of Iraq, it decreased slightly.

 On 14 August 2007, the deadliest single attack of the whole war occurred.
 Nearly 800 civilians were killed by a series of coordinated suicide bomb attacks on the northern Iraqi settlement of Kahtaniya.
 Over 100 homes and shops were destroyed in the blast.
 US officials blamed al‑Qaeda.
 The targeted villagers belonged to the non-Muslim Yazidi ethnic minority.
 The attack may have represented the latest in a feud that erupted earlier that year when members of the Yazidi community stoned to death a teenage girl called Du'a Khalil Aswad accused of dating a Sunni Arab man and converting to Islam.
 The killing of the girl was recorded on camera-mobiles and the video was uploaded onto the internet.

 On 13 September 2007, Abdul Sattar Abu Risha was killed in a bomb attack in the city of Ramadi.
 He was an important US ally because he led the "Anbar Awakening", an alliance of Sunni Arab tribes that opposed al-Qaeda.
 The latter organization claimed responsibility for the attack.
 A statement posted on the Internet by the shadowy Islamic State of Iraq called Abu Risha "one of the dogs of Bush" and described Thursday's killing as a "heroic operation that took over a month to prepare".